rads2995/HOPE/README.md

 Numerical simulation for state-space systems.

-Various parameters can be modified in the src/main.cpp source file.
+Number of states must be declare at compile-time.
+However, various simulation parameters can be modified at runtime.

 ### External Libraries
 - Boost: provides free peer-reviewed portable C++ source libraries